ezra-bible-app/ezrabibleapp.net/index.md

 * Note taking (for verses and Bible books)
 * Search in Bible modules and in the currently opened Bible browsing window
 * Strongs Dictionary support
+* Bible Commentary support
 * User-friendly interface with tabs
 * Switchable light/dark color theme
 * Export of user data (tags and notes) to CSV file
 * Export of verse lists and notes to Word documents
 * User data can be synchronized across multiple devices based on Dropbox integration
-* Localizations for English, Spanish, German, Dutch, French, Slovakian, Ukrainian, Russian, Romanian, Brazilian Portuguese
+* Localizations for English, Spanish, German, Dutch, French, Slovakian, Slovenian, Ukrainian, Russian, Romanian, Brazilian Portuguese

 A detailed list of features can be found [on a separate page](/features).